albertobsd/keyhunt/README.md

 In this mode you can specify to seach only address compressed or uncompressed with `-l compress` or  `-l uncompress`

-Test your look with the random parameter `-R` againts the puzzle #64
+Test your luck with the random parameter `-R` againts the puzzle #64

 ```
 ./keyhunt -m address -f tests/64.txt -b 64 -l compress -R -q -s 10